tiffanyposs/understandingJS/README.md

 ```

 Some people consider the below a bug. `this` in the log function is the `c` object.
 But if you add a function within the *method* `this` becomes the Window object again.
-So when you do `this.name = newname` seen here, you are actually setting a newname variable onto the Window object, and now altering the name withing the c object.
+So when you do `this.name = newname` seen here, you are actually setting a newname variable onto the Window object, and now altering the name within the c object.

 ```
 var c = {